Som-Energia/somenergia-opendata/README.md

     - `text` is the translated text to display users
     - `plural` is the pluralization of id used in yaml's as key when many are given
     - `parent` tells which other geolevel fully contains its subdivisions.
-    - `detailable: false` tells that a geolevel is not supported as statistics detail level
+    - `detailable: false` tells that a geolevel is not supported as statistics detail level (optional, default `true`)
-    - `mapable: false` tells that a geolevel is not supported as map detail level
+    - `mapable: false` tells that a geolevel is not supported as map detail level (optional, default `true`)

 - `/discover/geolevel/ccaa`
     Returns a list of divisions at the `ccaa` level as a map `options` with id -> text